Zahi Ahmed

-Zahi Ahmed (זאהי אחמד; زاهي احمد; born 12 August 2001) is an Israeli professional footballer who plays as an forward for Israeli Premier League club Hapoel Be'er Sheva and the Israel national team.
+Zahi Ahmed (זאהי אחמד; زاهي احمد; born 12 August 2001) is an Israeli professional footballer who plays as a forward for Israeli Premier League club Hapoel Be'er Sheva and the Israel national team.

 Career

 Early career

 Ahmed grew up in the youth department of Hapoel Mate Asher, FC Mi'ilya and Hapoel Acre.
 On 29 August 2019, Ahmed made his debut for Hapoel Acre senior team in a 3–3 draw against Maccabi Ahi Nazareth at the Acre Municipal Stadium as part of the Liga Leumit.

 On 6 August 2020, in the 2020–21 season, Ahmed made his Toto Cup debut in a 1–0 loss to Hapoel Nof HaGalil at Green Stadium.
 On 2 November, Ahmed scored his debut goal in the Liga Leumit in a 2–0 victory over Hapoel Afula at the Acre Municipal Stadium.
 On 21 February 2021, Ahmed made his debut as part of the Israel State Cup in a 2–0 loss to Beitar Jerusalem at the Acre Municipal Stadium.

 On 5 August, the 2021–22 season, Ahmed scored his first goal in the Toto Cup in a 4–1 loss to Hapoel Umm al-Fahm at the Acre Municipal Stadium.
 On 26 October, Ahmed scored his debut goal as part of the Israel State Cup in a 1–0 victory over Hapoel Ramat HaSharon at the Acre Municipal Stadium.